juxor/afaq/markdown/secI4.md

 of the technology we take for granted.
 As Noam Chomsky argues:

-> _"[Alan] Greenspan [then head of the US Federal Reserve] gave a talk to newspaper editors in the US.
-He spoke passionately about the miracles of the market, the wonders brought by consumer choice, and so on.
+> _"[Alan] Greenspan [then head of the US Federal Reserve] gave a talk to
+> newspaper editors in the US.
+He spoke passionately about the miracles of the
+> market, the wonders brought by consumer choice, and so on.
 He also gave
-examples: the Internet, computers, information processing, lasers, satellites, transistors.
-It's an interesting list: these are textbook examples of creativity and production in the public sector.
-In the case of the Internet, for 30 years it was designed, developed and funded primarily in the public sector, mostly the Pentagon, then the National Science Foundation -- that's most of the hardware, the software, new ideas, technology, and so on.
-In just the last couple of years it has been handed over to people like Bill Gates . .
+> examples: the Internet, computers, information processing, lasers,
+> satellites, transistors.
+It's an interesting list: these are textbook
+> examples of creativity and production in the public sector.
+In the case of
+> the Internet, for 30 years it was designed, developed and funded primarily
+> in the public sector, mostly the Pentagon, then the National Science
+> Foundation -- that's most of the hardware, the software, new ideas,
+> technology, and so on.
+In just the last couple of years it has been handed
-.
-In the case of the Internet, consumer choice was close to zero, and during the crucial development stages that same was true of computers, information processing, and all the rest . . . _
+> over to people like Bill Gates . . .
+In the case of the Internet, consumer
+> choice was close to zero, and during the crucial development stages that
+> same was true of computers, information processing, and all the rest . . ._

-> _"In fact, of all the examples that Greenspan gives, the only one that maybe rises above the level of a joke is transistors, and they are an interesting case.
-Transistors, in fact, were developed in a private laboratory -- Bell Telephone Laboratories of AT&amp;T -- which also made major contributions to solar cells, radio astronomy, information theory, and lots of other important things.
-But what is the role of markets and consumer choice in that?
+> _"In fact, of all the examples that Greenspan gives, the only one that maybe
+> rises above the level of a joke is transistors, and they are an interesting
+> case.
+Transistors, in fact, were developed in a private laboratory -- Bell
+> Telephone Laboratories of AT &T -- which also made major contributions to
+> solar cells, radio astronomy, information theory, and lots of other
+> important things.
+But what is the role of markets and consumer choice in
+> that?
 Well, again, it turns out, zero.
-AT&amp;T was a government supported monopoly, so there was no consumer choice, and as a monopoly they could charge high prices: in effect a tax on the public which they could use for institutions like Bell Laboratories . . .
-So again, it's publicly subsidised.
-As if to demonstrate the point, as soon as the industry was deregulated, Bell Labs went out of existence, because the public wasn't paying for it any more . . .
+AT&T was a government supported
+> monopoly, so there was no consumer choice, and as a monopoly they could
+> charge high prices: in effect a tax on the public which they could use for
+> institutions like Bell Laboratories . . .
+So again, it's publicly
+> subsidised.
+As if to demonstrate the point, as soon as the industry was
+> deregulated, Bell Labs went out of existence, because the public wasn't
+> paying for it any more . . .
 But that's only the beginning of the story.
-True, Bell invented transistors, but they used wartime technology, which, again, was publicly subsidised and state- initiated.
-Furthermore, there was nobody to buy transistors at that time, because they were very expensive to produce.
+> True, Bell invented transistors, but they used wartime technology, which,
+> again, was publicly subsidised and state-initiated.
+Furthermore, there was
+> nobody to buy transistors at that time, because they were very expensive to
+> produce.
 So, for ten years the government was the major procurer . . .
-Government procurement provided entrepreneurial initiatives and guided the development of the technology, which could then be disseminated to industry."_ [**Rogue States**, pp. 192-3]
+> Government procurement provided entrepreneurial initiatives and guided the
+> development of the technology, which could then be disseminated to
+> industry."_ [ **Rogue States** , pp. 192-3]

 The free market can also have a negative impact on innovation.
-This is because, in order to please shareholders with higher share prices, companies may reduce funds available for real investment as well as R&amp;D which would also depress growth and employment in the long term.
-What shareholders might condemn as "uneconomic" (investment projects and R&amp;D) can, and does, make society as a whole better off.
+This is because, in order to please shareholders with higher share prices, companies may reduce funds available for real investment as well as R&D which would also depress growth and employment in the long term.
+What shareholders might condemn as "uneconomic" (investment projects and R&D) can, and does, make society as a whole better off.
 However, these gains are over the long term and, within capitalism, it is short-term gains which count.
 Higher share prices in the here and now are essential in order to survive and so see the long-run.

-A socialised economy with a wide-scale sharing of surpluses and resources could easily allocate resources for R&amp;D, long term investment, innovation and so on.
+A socialised economy with a wide-scale sharing of surpluses and resources could easily allocate resources for R&D, long term investment, innovation and so on.
 Via the use of mutual banks or confederations of syndicates and communes, resources could be allocated which take into account the importance of long-term priorities, as well as social costs, which are not taken into account (indeed, are beneficial to ignore) under capitalism.
 Rather than